raphaelladinig/nixos/hosts/inspiron/README.md

 cd nixos
 ```

-Enter nix-shell
+2. Enter nix-shell

 ```sh
 nix-shell
 ```

-Install flake
+3. Install flake

 ```sh
 just install inspiron
 ```

-Move the flake to /mnt/persist/etc/nixos

-Boot in to the installation

-Change the passwords of the users & deploy secrets
+4. Boot in to the installation, change the passwords of users & deploy your secrets